Koredotcom/docs/docs/xo/quality-management/configure/best-practices-for-auto-qa-configuration.md

 # Best Practices for Auto QA Configuration

-The following table describes the best practices that are based on - By Question metrics.
+The following table describes the best practices that are based on by Question metrics.

 <table>
   <tr>